Are you looking for easy-to-understand advice that will show you exactly how to become a learning and development specialist?

 If you’re interested in becoming a learning and development specialist, you’ll need a few skills to succeed in this field.

-- Written and verbal communication skills–L&D specialists need to clearly and effectively communicate with their clients, participants, and colleagues.
+• Written and verbal communication skills–L&D specialists need to clearly and effectively communicate with their clients, participants, and colleagues.
 Like any other job, communicating effectively is essential for success.
-Even if you’re the best L&D specialist, you won’t be successful if you can’t communicate your ideas to others.
+Even if you’re the best training and development specialist, you won’t be successful if you can’t communicate your ideas to others.
 Since much of what learning and development specialists do is reliant on collaboration, communicating effectively is crucial.

-- People skills–L&D specialists need to be able to build relationships and collaborate with others.
+• Interpersonal skills–Training and development specialists need to be able to build relationships and collaborate with others.
 They also need to understand the needs of their clients and participants.
-People skills are important in any profession, but they’re especially important in learning and development.
+Strong interpersonal skills are important in any profession, but they’re especially important in learning and development.
 After all, much of what we do relies on our ability to work with others.

-- Problem-solving skills–L&D specialists need to be able to identify problems and create solutions.
-They also need to think critically and outside of the box.
-Problem-solving is an important skill in any profession, but it’s especially important in learning and development.
-We often need to find creative solutions to complex problems.
+• Problem-solving skills–L&D specialists need to be able to identify problems and create solutions.
+They also need to think critically and outside of the box to come up with learning programs that are effective, efficient, and creative.

-These are just a few of your skills to become a learning and development specialist.
+These are just a few of your skills to become a training and development specialist.
 If you have these skills, you will succeed in this field.

 Step-by-Step Guide to Becoming a Learning and Development Specialist